 The compounds such as hormones, alcohol, etc are filtered by the liver from the blood.

-Liver contains Kuffer cells involved in immune activity.
+The liver contains Kuffer cells involved in immune activity.
 These destroy any disease-causing agents.

 Albumin transports fatty acids and steroids to maintain correct pressure and prevent leakage of blood vessels.

-This hormone is responsible for narrowing of blood vessels which results in an increase in blood pressure.
+This hormone is responsible for the narrowing of blood vessels which results in an increase in blood pressure.

 Regeneration of Liver

-The liver has the ability to regrow in all the vertebrates.
+The liver has the ability to regrow in all vertebrates.
 The functions of the liver are not lost during the growth process.
 In humans, regeneration takes 8-15 days.